Ramon Humber: Buffalo Bills

 On August 31, 2016, Humber was signed by the Buffalo Bills.
 He played in all 16 games, including one start.
 Most of his contributions during the 2016 season occurred on special teams, as he tied for the team lead with 12 special teams tackles.

 On February 16, 2017, Humber re-signed with the Bills.
-On September 10, 2017, in the season opener against the New York Jets, he recorded a career-high 12 tackles in the 21–12 victory.
-He played in 13 games with nine starts, recording a career-high 89 tackles, which finished third on the team.
+On September 10, in the season opener against the New York Jets, he recorded a career-high 12 tackles in the 21–12 victory.
+Humber played in 13 games with nine starts, recording a career-high 89 tackles, which finished third on the team.

 On March 20, 2018, Humber re-signed with the Bills on a one-year contract.
-He played in nine games before being released on November 10, 2018.
+He played in nine games before being released on November 10.

 New England Patriots (second stint)

 On November 14, 2018, Humber signed with the Patriots to a one-year deal.
 Humber appeared in 6 games for the Patriots.
 Humber finished the 2018 season with nine tackles.
 Humber helped the Patriots reach Super Bowl LIII where they beat the Los Angeles Rams 13–3.